BEASTxk9/Writers.io/Readme.md

 ## THE PLUGINS & THEMES I USE WITH THIS PLUGIN ARE...

 * THEMES:
-- Blocksy
+- Blocksy(adds move edit functionality to the website)

 * PLUGINS
-- Title Remover
+- Title Remover(removes annoying page titles)
-- Elementor
-- Optimole
+- Elementor(wp editor)
+- Optimole(makes images load faster)
+- Ultimate memeber(login & register) !important you need this plugin